 SCART®: the beautiful and useful side of waste

 In 1998, Waste Recycling started up SCART®, an ecological and original project founded on the desire to restore life to the materials that become waste every day.
-SCART® is now a registered trademark in Italy and in Europe with which exclusive works and installations are 100% made of waste.
-Its goal is to encourage responsible behaviour versus environmental matters, offering new stimuli to create useful and artistic objects starting only and exclusively from waste as raw material.
+SCART® is now a registered trademark in Italy and in Europe under which exclusive works and installations are 100% made of waste.
+Its goal is to encourage responsible behaviour versus environmental matters, offering new stimuli to create useful and artistic objects starting only and exclusively from waste as their raw material.
 As a result, sofas, armchairs, tables, chairs, lamps, drawers, games, musical instruments, clothing, and installations were made, but also scenery for shows and costumes.
 SCART® is an invitation to think of new styles of intelligent, creative and most importantly sustainable life.

 Full details of the initiative are available at www.ilrifiutologo.it/alberimodena

 In March 2019 the project will be extended to Ferrara.